 When you submit your resume to an employer, you have just seconds to seize their attention and convey to them exactly how you would fit in their company structure and add value to their organization.

-While you may think you are opening new opportunities to yourself by using a general/broad resume, the truth is that if you are using a broad resume, you are likely doing yourself a huge disservice and losing out on the opportunity to interview for jobs that you are truly interested in.
+While you may think you are opening new opportunities to yourself by using a general/broad resume, the truth is that if you are using a broad resume, you are likely doing yourself a huge disservice and losing out on the opportunity to get interviews for jobs that you are truly interested in.

 Resume readers are lazy (okay, “lazy” might be a little harsh–but YOU try to review a stack of 200 resumes and see how long they keep YOUR attention) and when you send them an unfocused resume it forces them to think and to try to figure out the best position for you.